 We believe that every community in every city can be a clean environment.
 That’s why we are supporting civic members in the Metro Atlanta area to clean communities, one by one.
 One by one every community can become a clean space by the action of the people.
 Challenge yourself to make sure you live in a clean community.
-Register today to join the next 'ONe by ONe CLeAn Communities' clean up event hosted by Waste for Use September 16, 2017.
+Stay tuned for the next 'ONe by ONe CLeAn Communities' clean up event.
 Previous event highlights here

 Composting is an important way to practice waste reduction.
 Composting can provide a method for creating natural fertilizer and can allow specific discarded household food items to be disposed in a practical and environmentally safe way.
 Recently, we selected an article about compositing [read here] through the recommendation of some of our website visitors.
 We select topic recommendations for 'Note Worthy' comments from our visitors periodically.
 If you are interested in submitting a recommendation for a topic, send your submission to firstname.lastname@example.org.

 Frequently, solidarity develops on the ground.
-In Atlanta- Georgia, many engage in education to approach solidarity for environmental justice progress that starts by grassroots action.
+In Atlanta - GA, many engage in education to approach solidarity for environmental justice progress that starts by grassroots action.
 More

 An Old Solution